-There are nine research groups at ARC, which can be categorized into three scientific areas: Medicine, Psychology and Social Gerontology.
+There are eight research groups at ARC, which can be categorized into three scientific areas: Medicine, Psychology and Social Gerontology.

 A focus on health in aging with the goal of preventing, delaying, or decreasing morbidity and disability in old age.

 An acknowledgement of the importance of life course processes on health and functioning in old age.

 A focus on both individual and social group differences in late life health and disability.

 A multidisciplinary approach that includes medicine, social gerontology, psychology, and epidemiology.

 Creation of large databases from population-based studies on aging and health.

 Access to other large databases on aging via national and international collaboration.

 Integration of epidemiological and social science studies with clinical and molecular research.

 Contributions to improve treatment and care of elderly people.